 This is where things get a bit more complex so we explain here by a simple example:

-Suppose a software company has a debtor book of £350,000 against which the Royal Bank has provided factoring facility of £250,000 and an overdraft of £20,000.
+Suppose a software company has a debtor book of £400,000 against which the Royal Bank has provided factoring facility of £300,000 and an overdraft of £20,000.
 The company has £50,000 of fixed assets and 15 people.
-It owes £100,000 to tax and trade creditors.
+It owes £100,000 to trade creditors and £50,000 to HMRC.
 It loses a big client and enters liquidation.
 The debtor book would be collected (usually by lender and directors who have provided personal guarantees).
-BUT debtors don't always get recovered in full, of course!
+BUT debtors don’t always get recovered in full, of course!

 After insolvency costs, a total of £250,000 is collected in from debtors.
 The business is sold to a buyer for £30,000 goodwill and £25,000 for the assets like work in progress, PCs, equipment etc but not debtors.
 So a total of £305,000 is available.

-The bank, as a FIXED and FLOATING charge holder would be paid out as follows; Debtor proceeds of £200,000 go to pay the fixed charge off.
-The Goodwill element is also a fixed charge "collection" and is paid to the bank as well.
-Thus, the bank has a shortfall of £20,000 on the fixed charge.
+The bank, as a FIXED and FLOATING charge holder would be paid out as follows; debtor proceeds of £250,000 go to pay the fixed charge off.
+The Goodwill element is also a fixed charge “collection” and is paid to the bank as well.
+Thus, the bank has a shortfall of £15,000 on the fixed charge.

 There are arrears of staff salaries and holiday pay of £20,000.
 That is paid next, to the ex-staff from the £25,000 received for the assets and the tax man is owed £50,000 as preferential.
 That leaves nothing available for the bank under the floating charge collection.
-It is still owed £20,000 under the fixed charge and also the overdraft of £20,000 remains.
+It is still owed £15,000 under the fixed charge and also the overdraft of £20,000 remains.

-In this very simple example the bank would lose c£40,000.
-The preferential (staff) creditors are paid in full and unsecured creditors get nothing.
+In this very simple example the bank would lose c.£35,000.
+The preferential (staff and HMRC) creditors are paid in full and unsecured creditors get nothing.

 Insolvency ranking – prefer to see a picture flowchart (click here)?